androlo/standard-contracts/README.md

 Curve is an interface for elliptic curves.
 The cryptographic properties (e.g. defined over finite fields) of these curves are implied.

 The only functions that may be implemented are those that does not involve passing a private key to the contract, meaning functions like 'sign' and 'private-to-public' are not included.
-There is also no public key recovery function in the interface yet.
+There is also no public key recovery function in the interface yet, because there is a built in function for secp256k1 (and for some other reasons).

 The contracts use the mathematical representations of coordinates and points, and is thus key-format agnostic.
 Contracts that require keys to be encoded in a particular way would manage the encoding/decoding themselves; and delegate the actual curve operations to whatever implementation is used (only `secp256k1` is provided at this point).